 The starting point is an excellent quality brass lever tap, manufactured by one of my suppliers, which has the correct 1/8" BSP thread into the petrol tank and 1/4" BSP outlet, but no filter fitted.
 It also has a gauze filter fitted, going into the fuel tank.

-The only change made to these taps is to re-machine the lever boss to give them a more original look.
+The only change made to these taps is to strip and re-machine the lever boss to give them a more authentic and original look.
+We then polish the brass and reassemble it.

 If required, the small cone filter inside the filter unit can be omitted - as the main petrol tap unit also comes with gauze filter supplied.